A classic Italian dish, this Cacio e Pepe recipe translates to “cheese and pepper” pasta. It’s the mac and cheese of Italy, but even more delicious.

 What is cacio e pepe?

 This recipe, cacio e pepe, has a special place in Alex and my hearts.
-On our latest trip to Italy (a repeat of our honeymoon that we spent here and here), we shared a dinner at a little local Roman joint one night.
+On our latest trip to Italy (a repeat of our honeymoon that we spent in Rome and Naples and the Amalfi Coast), we shared a dinner at a little local Roman joint one night.
 My vegetable ravioli wasn’t quite what I expected, so Alex finished it off.
 I was feeling a little discouraged, so after ordering two big entrees, we decided to order another: cacio e pepe, the famous “cheese and pepper” pasta comfort food that’s akin to mac and cheese here in the States.
 The waitress looked at us like we were crazy, since we were ordering backwards and should have been at dessert at that point.
 No matter, we stuffed ourselves with cheesy pasta and rolled out into the street to finish it off with gelato!

 How to make cacio e pepe